 Rainfall is usually the main variable in Indonesia’s climate as there are various variations of rainfalls that dawn on Indonesia throughout the year.
 Here are the 2 seasons in Indonesia:

 Sumatra experienced rain from October to January in the north and November to February in the south.
-The inconsistent weather patterns are caused by global warming, affecting rainfall patterns all over Indonesia.
+Bali and Kalimantan on the other hand are relatively unaffected by seasonal weather changes.
+The inconsistent weather patterns are caused by global warming, affecting rainfall patterns in Indonesia.